-Face milling is also used to create flat surfaces and control on a finished piece.
-Face milling can produce higher quality finishes than other milling processes and is compatible with both vertical and horizontal milling machines.
+Face milling is also used to create flat surfaces and control a finished piece.
+Face milling can produce higher-quality finishes than other milling processes and is compatible with vertical and horizontal milling machines.

-This allows for deeper cuts, and for larger surface areas to be worked on.
-A course and fine-toothed cutter are both used.
-Slow cutting speeds and fast feed rates are used for the course cutter, and vice versa for the fine-toothed cutter.
+This allows for deeper cuts and for larger surface areas to be worked on.
+A coarse and fine-toothed cutter are both used.
+Slow cutting speeds and fast feed rates are used for the course cutter and vice versa for the fine-toothed cutter.
 This enables a more detailed final part.

 This is a milling operation where the cutting tools’ axis of rotation is at an angle relative to the surface of the workpiece.

 It employed milling cutters or fly cutters specialised for particular applications – for example, concave cutters or corner rounding cutters.
 Hemispherical or semi-circular designs or other similarly intricate designs with complex parts would benefit from the form milling technique.

 How much does CNC Milling cost?

-The cost of CNC Milling is dependent on various factors.
-The costs of CNC Milling largely stem from how long it takes to machine each piece.
+The cost of CNC milling is dependent on various factors.
+The expenses of CNC milling largely stem from how long it takes to machine each piece.
 Longer milling times could be a result of needing to remove large amounts of material or hard materials.